-Statistically significant changes (p < 0.05) since 2009 and 2016 are displayed in bold. r Data are available for at least 70% but less than 85% of students.
+Statistically significant changes (p < 0.05) since 2009 and 2016 are displayed in bold.

-Y Standard or or opped international defined population and surveyed adjacent upper grade.
-Y Nearly met guidelines for sampling participation rates only after replacement schools were included.
-National defined population covers 90% to 95% of national target population.
+- Data are available for at least 70% but less than 85% of students. - () Standard errors appear in parentheses. - (9) Country deviated from international defined population and surveyed adjacent upper grade. - Nearly met guidelines for sampling participation rates only after replacement schools were included. - National defined population covers 90% to 95% of national target population.